-Before the decision to exclude is made, the Principal will:
+Before the decision to exclude is made, the Principal will use some or all of the following list as they see appropriate.

-- ensure that the school has_undertaken a thorough investigation - consider all the evidence available - encourage the pupil to give his or her version of events
+- 1. ensure that the school has undertaken a thorough investigation - 2. consider all the evidence available - 3. encourage the pupil to give his or her version of events

-- take into account the school's behaviour policy and all other relevant school policies including equal opportunities policy - find out whether the behaviour may have been provoked, for example in the case of racial or sexual harassment, or bullying - consult other people as necessary (but not anyone on the governing body or management committee who may later have a role in reviewing the decision) - keep a written record of discussions, interviews and actions, and retain copies of written records made by other members of staff, ensuring that witness statements are dated and signed if possible. - Explore whether there are any other suitable alternatives to exclusion
+- 4. take into account the school's behaviour policy and all other relevant school policies including equal opportunities policy - 5. find out whether the behaviour may have been provoked, for example in the case of racial or sexual harassment, or bullying - 6. consult other people as necessary (but not anyone on the governing body or management committee who may later have a role in reviewing the decision) - 7. keep a written record of discussions, interviews and actions, and retain copies of written records made by other members of staff, ensuring that witness statements are dated and signed if possible. - 8.
+Explore whether there are any other suitable alternatives to suspension